What is PRP therapy?

 You should see an improvement within 2–6 weeks.
 Sometimes a short course of PRP therapy will be recommended for the best result.
 Unlike cortisone injections, which only achieve temporary relief, the results of PRP therapy are usually long lasting because we’re actively healing your soft tissues.

-Here at The Back Care Clinic, we have much success with these injections which are performed by our Orthopaedic Injection Specialist, Stephen Deadman.
+Here at The Back Care Clinic, we have much success with these injections which are performed by our Orthopaedic Injection Specialist, Doctor Stephen Deadman Ostm.